-CORE PHYSICAL EDUCATION

-CORE SUBJECT

-COURSE CONTACT: MRS L TAYLOR-STUPPLE-LEARNING MANAGER

-COURSE CONTENT

-All students will follow a core Physical Education programme which follows National Curriculum guidelines.
+CORE PHYSICAL EDUCATION CORE SUBJECT COURSE CONTACT: MRS L TAYLOR-STUPPLE-LEARNING MANAGER COURSE CONTENT All students will follow a core Physical Education programme which follows National Curriculum guidelines.
 Students will have 2 lessons over the two-week timetable.
 All lessons will be practical.
 The course develops pupils' competence and confidence to take part in a range of physical activities that become a central part of their lives, both in and out of school.
 Students develop a wide range of skills and the ability to use tactics, strategies and compositional ideas to perform successfully.
 When they are performing, they think about what they are doing, analyse the situation and make decisions.
 They also reflect on their own and others' performances and find ways to improve them.

-The course helps students to make informed choices about lifelong physical activity.

-ASSESSMENT DETAILS

-These are the essential skills and processes in physical education that students need to learn to make progress:

-- -Developing skills in physical activity.

-- Making and applying decisions.

-- Developing physical and mental capacity.

-- Evaluating and improving.

-- Making informed choices about healthy, active lifestyles.

-Students' progress will be assessed according to Key Stage 4 practical criteria.
+The course helps students to make informed choices about lifelong physical activity and focuses on developing physical literacy and healthy active lifestyles.
+The course will also focus on developing and expanding leadership skills.
+ASSESSMENT DETAILS These are the essential skills and processes in physical education that students need to learn to make progress: Physical Me - Developing skills in physical activity and developing physical and mental capacity.
+Learning about movement through movement.
+Thinking Me - Making and applying decisions, evaluating and improving, making informed choices about healthy, active lifestyles, applying knowledge to improve performance and lifestyle habits.
+Social Me - Developing key inter-personal social skills such as communication, team work, resilience and problem solving skills essential for the world of work.
+Mind-Set Me - Developing concentration, focus and determination to improve performance, lifestyle habits to achieve positive outcomes.
 WHY STUDY THIS COURSE?